About the Program

 Initial Screening Process

-While math is not an official prerequisite for the Dietetics Major (and therefore does not count towards GPA calculations), you should take an approved math course to satisfy upper-level course prerequisite and year promotion requirements for other majors within the Faculty of Land and Food Systems, should your application to the Dietetics Major be unsuccessful.
+Math is not an official prerequisite for the Dietetics Major, and therefore does not count towards dietetics GPA calculations.
+However, prospective students should take approved math courses (equivalent to UBC’s MATH 102 and MATH 103) to satisfy year promotion requirements and upper-level course prerequisite requirements for other majors within the B.Sc. in Food, Nutrition and Health program, should their application to the Dietetics Major be unsuccessful.

 To be acceptable, undergraduate courses should address normal human behaviour, particularly in the North American context.
 Acceptable UBC courses include: